 The words we use become our internal narrative and Cognitive defusion techniques attempt to change the nature of this narrative.
 So what does cognitive defusion actually do?

-This change in approach gives you the necessary distance required to reduce emotional distress.
-Essentially, you accept the thoughts for what they are instead of letting your beliefs pass judgment on you.
+This change in approach gives you the necessary distance required to reduce emotional distress by controlling the impact of negative thoughts.
+Essentially, you accept the thoughts for what they are instead of letting your beliefs and inner-voice pass judgment on you.
 With this, it is easier to reduce the stimulus functions.
 In a nutshell, cognitive defusion aims to reduce the pain of negative beliefs and challenge the credibility of negative thoughts by letting them come and go (acceptance).

 Let us look at a few evidence-based Cognitive Defusion techniques to reduce the impact of negative thoughts.